emeb/g081_audio/README.md

 ## Background

 In 2021 I was involved in a project to reverse-engineer the MIDIVerb which I've documented over here: [MIDIVerb_RE](https://github.com/emeb/MIDIVerb_RE).
-Once that effort was wrapped up I had some curiosity about how well those algorithms could be implemented on modern low-cost microprocessors so I did some tests that showed the initial emulation approach was to costly to run well on low-spec processors because there was considerable overhead in the the interpretation approach that was used.
+Once that effort was wrapped up I had some curiosity about how well those algorithms could be implemented on modern low-cost microprocessors so I did some tests that showed the initial emulation approach was too costly to run well on low-spec processors because there was considerable overhead in the the interpretation approach that was used.
 The alternative was to "compile" the algorithms into equivalent C code which could then be further optimized into fast machine code by high quality C compilers available today.
 This is the method used in the G081 Audio module.

 ## Hardware Features